François-Marie Banier: Career

+Personal life

+Banier was romantically linked to interior designer Jacques Grange.
+In 1972, fashion designer Yves Saint Laurent invited them to Marrakech for Easter where they met artist Andy Warhol.
+He dated actor Pascal Greggory, and they lived together for seven years.
+Banier lives with his partner, Greggory's nephew, Martin d’Orgeval, in Paris.

-Over the years, Banier befriended many well-known public figures and celebrities, including Yves Saint Laurent, Pierre Cardin, Françoise Sagan, Samuel Beckett, Vladimir Horowitz, Louis Aragon, François Mitterrand, Kate Moss, Mick Jagger and Princess Caroline of Monaco.
-He is a friend of Johnny Depp and his ex-wife Vanessa Paradis, whom he met at his home in the south of France.
-Banier is godfather to their daughter, Lily-Rose.
-As of 2008 he shared his house with actor Pascal Greggory and his nephew Martin d’Orgeval.
+Over the years, Banier befriended many well-known public figures and celebrities, including Salvador Dalí, Yves Saint Laurent, Françoise Sagan, Samuel Beckett, Vladimir Horowitz, Louis Aragon, François Mitterrand, Kate Moss, Mick Jagger, and Princess Caroline of Monaco.

+Banier is a friend of Johnny Depp and his former partner Vanessa Paradis, whom he met at his home in the south of France.
+Banier is godfather to their daughter, Lily-Rose Depp.

+Banier is also a close friend of Lord Cholmondeley and is the godfather of his twins, Alexander Hugh George and Oliver Timothy George.